junxit/us-congress-bills-115/metadata.md

 - 2017-08-02 — Introduced in Senate
 - 2017-08-02 — Referred to the Committee on Armed Services.
 (Sponsor introductory remarks on measure: CR S4775-4776; text of measure as introduced: CR S4775-4776)
+- 2017-09-07 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2017-09-07 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2017-09-07 — Senate Committee on Armed Services discharged by Unanimous Consent. (consideration: CR S5024)
+- 2017-09-07 — Senate Committee on Armed Services discharged by Unanimous Consent.(consideration: CR S5024)